enricfentcami/k8s-ckad-notas/ckad-06-services_network-04-network_policy_example.md

     matchLabels:
       run: nginx-1

-  # Un policyType sin configuración provoca la denegación de ese tipo de tráfico
+  # An unconfigured policyType causes that type of traffic to be denied
   policyTypes:
   - Ingress
   - Egress

-  # Para permitir todo el tráfico ingress, si ponemos el policyType
+  # To allow all ingress traffic, if we set the policyType
-  # Es lo mismo que no poner el policyType ni esta config
+  # It is the same as not putting the policyType in this config
   ingress:
   - {}